No question about it. You need a sitemap.

-Secondary navigation – Also referred to as “child pages” or “secondary pages,” these items are most often seen in a dropdown.
+Secondary navigation – Also referred to as “child pages” or “secondary pages,” these items are most often seen in a dropdown menu.
 They are one level deeper than the primary navigation.

-Tertiary pages – These pages are located one level deeper than the secondary navigation.
-Often these pages will not be visible in the site’s navigation.
+Tertiary pages – These pages are located one level deeper than your secondary navigation pages.
+Often, these pages will not be visible in the site’s navigation.
 An example of this type of page would be product pages on an e-commerce website.
-These pages are not in the main navigation but can typically be accessed through a category page that is included in the primary or secondary navigation.

 Call-to-action items – Usually highlighted separately, they often take the form of a button you click to complete an action or access a form.
 Examples of this type of content include a donation button or a shopping cart.
 Usually these items are located in or near the main navigation of the website.

 Special file types – Interactive or downloadable elements such as forms, downloadable PDFs and documents may be identified in the sitemap.

 External links – Important links to external websites that are likely to be included in the header or footer of the website such as social media channels and affiliate or partner websites should be included..